-The Quality Improvement Organization is a group of healthcare providers and other healthcare professionals paid by the Federal government to check on and help improve the quality of care for people with Medicare.
+The Quality Improvement Organization is a group of doctors and other health care professionals paid by the Federal government to check on and help improve the quality of care for people with Medicare.
 This includes reviewing hospital discharge dates for people with Medicare.
 These experts are not part of our plan.

-Step 1: Contact the Quality Improvement Organization for Massachusetts and ask for an immediate review of your hospital discharge.
+Step 1: Contact the Quality Improvement Organization for your state and ask for an immediate review of your hospital discharge.
 You must act quickly.